Sonic The Hedgehog

 - 50 % positive mentions

-The graphics of the game are praised for their excellence, particularly for the 1991 era, providing a visually appealing experience as players speed through levels.
+The graphics of the game are praised for their excellence, particularly for the 1991 era, providing a visually appealing experience at high speeds.
 However, the transition to platforming elements reveals flaws in game design that detract from the overall enjoyment, suggesting that the graphics alone cannot compensate for gameplay shortcomings.

 “When you’re holding down right and pounding along at 300 km/h, it’s lovely, with the admittedly excellent Mega Drive graphics dashing by at mach speed.”